Mobutu Sese Seko: Relations with the People's Republic of China

 Initially, Zaire's relationship with the People's Republic of China was no better than its relationship with the Soviet Union.
 Memories of Chinese aid to Mulele and other Maoist rebels in Kwilu province during the ill-fated Simba Rebellion remained fresh on Mobutu's mind.
-He also opposed seating the PRC at the United Nations.
-However, by 1972, he began to see the Chinese in a different light, as a counterbalance to both the Soviet Union as well as his intimate ties with the United States, Israel, and South Africa.
+He opposed seating the PRC at the United Nations.
+By 1972, he began to see the Chinese in a different light, as a counterbalance to both the Soviet Union as well as his intimate ties with the United States, Israel, and South Africa.
 In November 1972, Mobutu extended diplomatic recognition to the Chinese (as well as East Germany and North Korea).
 The following year, Mobutu paid a visit to Beijing, where he met with chairman Mao Zedong and received promises of $100 million in technical aid.
-In 1983, Chinese Prime Minister Zhao Ziyang announced on a trip to Zaire that the money would not have to be repaid.
+In 1983, then Chinese Premier Zhao Ziyang announced on a trip to Zaire that the money would not have to be repaid.

 In 1974, Mobutu made a surprise visit to both China and North Korea, during the time he was originally scheduled to visit the Soviet Union.
-Upon returning home, both his politics and rhetoric became markedly more radical; it was around this time that Mobutu began criticizing Belgium and the United States (the latter for not doing enough, in Mobutu's opinion, to combat white minority rule in South Africa and Rhodesia), introduced the "obligatory civic work" program called salongo, and initiated "radicalization" (an extension of 1973's "Zairianization" policy).
+Upon returning home, both his politics and rhetoric became markedly more radical; it was around this time that Mobutu began criticizing Belgium and the United States (the latter for not doing enough, in Mobutu's opinion, to combat white minority rule in South Africa and Rhodesia), introduced the obligatory civic work program called salongo, and initiated "radicalization" (an extension of 1973's "Zairianization" policy).
 Mobutu even borrowed a title – the Helmsman – from Mao.
 Incidentally, late 1974 to early 1975 was when his personality cult reached its peak.

 China and Zaire shared a common goal in central Africa, namely doing everything in their power to halt Soviet gains in the area.
-Accordingly, both Zaire and China covertly funneled aid to the National Liberation Front of Angola (and later, the National Union for the Total Independence of Angola) in order to prevent their former allies, the People's Movement for the Liberation of Angola, who were supported and augmented by Cuban forces, from coming to power.
+Accordingly, both Zaire and China covertly funnelled aid to the National Liberation Front of Angola (and later, the National Union for the Total Independence of Angola) in order to prevent their former allies, the People's Movement for the Liberation of Angola, who were supported and augmented by Cuban forces, from coming to power.
 The Cubans, who exercised considerable influence in Africa in support of leftist and anti-imperialist forces, were heavily sponsored by the Soviet Union during the period.
 In addition to inviting Holden Roberto, the leader of the National Liberation Front of Angola, and his guerrillas to Beijing for training, China provided weapons and money to the rebels.
 Zaire itself launched an ill-fated, pre-emptive invasion of Angola in a bid to install a pro-Kinshasa government, but was repulsed by Cuban troops.
 The expedition was a fiasco with far-reaching repercussions, most notably the Shaba I and Shaba II invasions, both of which China opposed.
 China sent military aid to Zaire during both invasions, and accused the Soviet Union and Cuba (who were alleged to have supported the Shaban rebels, although this was and remains speculation) of working to de-stabilize central Africa.